Latino vote: Low voting turnout

 In 2006, the percentage of Latinos who participate in political activities varies, but rarely exceeds half of those eligible.
 In general, Latinos participate in common civic activities, such as voting, at much lower rates than nearby non-Latino whites or blacks.
 Approximately 57.9 percent of U.S. citizen adult Latinos were registered to vote at the time of the 2004 election, and 47.2 percent turned out to vote.
 The voter registration and turnout rates are approximately 10 percent lower than those of non-Latino blacks and 18 percent lower than those of non-Latino whites.

 To explain low voter turnout among Latinos, researchers have analyzed voter participation demographics throughout many years.
 Per a 2002 study, researchers have found many explanations as towards why Latinos have a low voter turnout.
-There are explanations that account for physical barriers such as lack of transportation.
-As well as systemic barriers such as, harassment, discrimination, inadequate numbers of polling booths, inconvenient placements of polling booths, and biased administration of election laws may suppress Latino access to registering and voting.
+There are explanations that account for physical barriers such as lack of transportation as well as systemic barriers such as harassment, discrimination, inadequate numbers of polling booths, inconvenient placements of polling booths, and biased administration of election laws that may suppress Latino access to registering and voting.

-One of the biggest explanation for low Latino voter turn outs is associated with accurately measuring the Latino vote based on a general population that includes many non-citizens.
+One of the biggest explanations for low Latino voter turnout is associated with accurately measuring the Latino vote based on a general population that includes many non-citizens.
 The number of adult non-U.S. citizens rose from 1.9 million in 1976 to more than 8.4 million in 2000, a 350 percent increase.
 Thus, the share of Latino nonparticipants are overwhelmingly non-U.S. citizens.

 Another explanation for low levels of Latino voter turnout stems from the relatively young age of the Latino population.
 For example, 40 percent of the California Latino population was under eighteen years of age in 1985.

 Individuals with lower incomes vote at lower rates than people with higher incomes.
 In terms of income, the general argument is that individuals with higher socioeconomic status have the civic skills, the participatory attitudes, and the time and money to facilitate participation.
 Education is also positively related to participation and vote choice, as Latinos with a college degree and postgraduate training are more likely to vote.
 More than 30 percent of Latino adult citizens have less than a high school education, while 12 percent of non-Latino white adult citizens have less than a high school education.
 Therefore, low participation may result from low levels of knowledge about the political process that should be garnered through formal education.